prasanthchaduvula/personalblog/content/posts/7/index.md

 ```

 Reserved names:

-we can’t use some names like function, new, let, class ... and there so many, we will find in javascript laterin our learning phase
+We can’t use some names like function, new, let, class ... and there so many, we will find in javascript laterin our learning phase

 Naming things in the right way:
 Always a variable name should be clean, readable and describing the data it stores.
 for example, we want to store a name in a variable.

 ```js